 A six-week aeronautics course would be undertaken by flight crews, then their flight training involved 3 hours of dual control flight with an instructor followed by up to 20 hours of solo flight.
 Pilots were then required to prove their skills in air combat, bombing, photo reconnaissance, artillery spotting and the like before they were passed on to operational squadrons.
 Training of mechanics was very comprehensive and depending on their trade would last anywhere from 8 to 12 weeks, right up to 32 weeks for general engine fitters.

 Many of the men who joined the AFC had seen prior service in the infantry and the Light Horse Brigade.
-According to the RAAF a total of 800 officers and 2,840 enlisted men served in the AFC during World War One and 175 of them unfortunately never returned home (more than a third died in training accidents).
+According to the Australian War Memorial a total of 460 officers and 2,234 enlisted men served in the AFC during World War One and 178 of them unfortunately never returned home (more than a third died in training accidents).
+Lest We Forget.

 THE AUSTRALIAN ACES